andypicke/Springboard_DataScience/Capstone_1/data_wrangling.md

 ## Historical citibike data

-Historical usage data is made available in csv format by Citibike at <>.
-Each file contains one month of data, and data is available (as of xx) from xx to xx.
+Historical usage data is made available in csv format by Citibike at <https://s3.amazonaws.com/tripdata/index.html>.
+Each file contains one month of data, and data is available (as of June 19, 2017) from July 2013 to March 2017.
 Each data file contains the following fields:

--Trip Duration (seconds)
+- Trip Duration (seconds)
 - Start Time and Date
 - Stop Time and Date
 - Start Station Name